-When France secured the privilege of hosting the 1998 FIFA World Cup ™, Platini again answered his country's call.
+When France secured the privilege of hosting the 1998 World Cup, Platini again answered his country's call.
 He accepted the challenge to work as co-president of the French Organising Committee alongside Fernand Sastre, who had masterminded the French bid.
 As usual Platini carried out his duties with great panache, before lending his support to Joseph S. Blatter during his campaign for the FIFA presidency.
-He has since been elected vice-president of the French Football Federation (FFF), and his brief of responsibilities continues to widen in the highest echelons of the sport - in order "to give something back to the game has given me so much", he is fond of saying.
+He has since been elected president of UEFA, and his brief of responsibilities continues to widen in the highest echelons of the sport - in order "to give something back to the game has given me so much."

 "When I was a kid and played with my friends, I always

 chose to be Platini.
 I let my friends share the names of my other